Parameter counting for singular monopoles on R^3: Zero-modes about the Cartan-valued solutions

 Before embarking on this computation we make three remarks.
 First, the result that the Cartan-valued solution with $P= P^-$ is isolated is what motivated our definition of the relative magnetic charge $\tilde{\gamma}_{\rm m} = \gm - P^-$.
 The relative charge is zero for this solution, suggesting it represents a ``pure'' \tHooft defect without any smooth monopoles.
 In contrast a Cartan-valued solution with $P \neq P^-$ will have a non-zero $\tilde{\gamma}_{\rm m}$, so we would interpret that solution as describing an \tHooft defect with some number of smooth monopoles sitting on top of it.
 The deformations about the solution correspond to moving these monopoles off the defect or exciting their phases.

 Secondly we remark that one can write more general examples of Abelian (i.e. Cartan-valued) solutions.
 For an Abelian field configuration we have $F = \star \ed X$; the Bianchi identity, $\ed F = 0$, implies $\ed \star \ed X = 0$.
 Thus $X$ is harmonic.
 On $\mathbb{R}^3$ the only harmonic function satisfying the asymptotic boundary condition is the constant function, $X = X_\infty$.
 On $\UU$, however, we can allow for simple poles at the points $\vec{x}_n$, leading to a natural generalization of equation \eqref{Cartanvalued}.
-We cannot easily run our check in this more general case because we can no longer employ spherical symmetry.
+We cannot easily run our check in this more general case because we can no longer employ spherical symmetry.\footnote{See however \cite{Lamy-Poirier:2015fmo} where the requisite technology has recently been developed.}

 Our third remark is that two \tHooft charges $P,P'$ related by a Weyl transformation are physically equivalent; however, two solutions of the form \eqref{Cartanvalued} which differ only by the interchange $P \leftrightarrow P'$ are \emph{physically distinct}.
 One way to see this is that two such solutions can not be related by a local gauge transformation.
 A local gauge transformation which implements a Weyl transformation on the infinitesimal two-sphere around the origin and which goes to the identity at infinity can not be valued purely in the Cartan torus.
 If it acts on a Cartan-valued solution the result will be a new, physically equivalent solution that is not Cartan-valued.\footnote{An example of such a gauge transformation in $SU(2)$ theory, written in the defining representation, is $\cg = \mathbbm{1}_2 \sin{(\vartheta(r))} -i \sigma^2 \cos{(\vartheta(r))}$, where $\tan{\vartheta} = r$.
 As $r \to 0$, $\cg \to -i \sigma^2$ which implements the Weyl transformation $\Ad(\cg)(H) = - H$ for $H \in \mathfrak{su}(2)$, and as $r \to \infty$, $\cg \to \mathbbm{1}_2$.
 This gauge transformation will map a Cartan-valued solution to one which has non-zero components along the roots.} A simpler way to see this is that, while two such solutions have physically equivalent \tHooft charges, they have inequivalent asymptotic magnetic charges, $\gm = P$ and $\gm' = P'$.